K-VIL: Keypoints-based Visual Imitation Learning

 \section{Evaluation}

 We evaluate our approach in five daily tasks involving different types of geometric constraints and various categorical objects (see \cref{fig:objects}).
-Namely, the considered tasks are press button (\taskabbr{PB}, \cref{fig:press_button}), fetch tissue (\taskabbr{FT}, \cref{fig:fetch_tissue}), insert sticks into a paper roll (\taskabbr{IS}, \cref{fig:insertion}), pour water (\taskabbr{PW}, \cref{fig:pouring}), and hang hat on a rack (\taskabbr{HH}, \cref{fig:hanging}).
+Namely, the considered tasks are press button (\taskabbr{PB}, \cref{fig:press_button}), fetch tissue (\taskabbr{FT}, \cref{fig:fetch_tissue}), insert sticks into a paper roll (\taskabbr{IS}, \cref{fig:insertion}), pour water (\taskabbr{PW}, \cref{fig:pouring}), hang hat on a rack (\taskabbr{HH}, \cref{fig:hanging}), clean table with a dustpan and a brush (\taskabbr{CT}, \cref{fig:clean_table_task}).
 As a prerequisite for our experiments, we train DON in a self-supervised and task-agnostic manner.
-The training dataset was collected with a handheld Azure Kinect camera moving around objects such as tissue boxes, teacups, a rack, a hat, a kettle, a paper roll, and sticks (see \cref{fig:objects}).
+The training dataset was collected with a handheld Azure Kinect camera moving around objects such as tissue boxes, teacups, a rack, a hat, kettles, a paper roll, sticks, dustpans and brushes (see \cref{fig:objects}).
 The collected data was then post-processed via a 3D reconstruction process using Open3D~\cite{Zhou2018}.
 We used MediaPipe to detect $21$ keypoints on the human hands and treat the hands as a special type of object.
 It is important to emphasize that K-VIL is not limited to DON and MediaPipe, but instead can be used with any correspondence detection model, e.g., NDFs.
 In all experiments, we sample \smalleq{$P_i = 300$} (for hands \scaleeq{0.9}{P_i=21}) candidate points on each \slave{} object and use \smalleq{$Q=50$} (for hands \scaleeq{0.9}{Q=10}) neighboring candidates on the \master{} object as references for local frame detection.
-We use 20 kernels in the VMP representation.
+We use 20 kernels for the VMPs.
 The empirical thresholds $\xi_1, \xi_2$, and the controller gains are fine-tuned for each task.
 A full list of control parameters is included in the example code.